Conclusion

 The course was structured into three main parts:

-2. Integrating AWS Services with a Local Application: In this part, we kept the application running locally but integrated it with AWS Services for remote data storage and management (aka Running a Local Application with Remote AWS Services).
+- Integrating AWS Services with a Local Application: In this part, we kept the application running locally but integrated it with AWS Services for remote data storage and management (aka Integrating AWS Services with the Image Processing Application).
 We introduced S3 for scalable image storage and DynamoDB for managing metadata in the cloud, allowing the local application to leverage these cloud resources.
 This setup demonstrated how AWS services could enhance durability and accessibility even for applications not fully deployed on the cloud.
-We also explored the Drawbacks of Running a Local Application with Remote AWS Services, noting that full migration to AWS could optimize performance by reducing latency and streamlining management.
+We also explored the Drawbacks of Running the Image Processing Application with Remote AWS Services, noting that full migration to AWS could optimize performance by reducing latency and streamlining management.

-3. Migrating the Application to AWS with Elastic Beanstalk: In the final part, we migrated the application fully to AWS using Elastic Beanstalk, creating a cloud-native, fully managed environment.
+- Migrating the Application to AWS with Elastic Beanstalk: In the final part, we completed the Application Migration to AWS with Elastic Beanstalk, creating a fully managed cloud-native environment.
 This migration shifted responsibilities for scaling, resource allocation, and management to Elastic Beanstalk, providing a production-ready deployment with minimal overhead and demonstrating the advantages of running the application directly alongside its data in the cloud.